Carbondale mine fire: Physical and geological description

 There are at least six coal seams in the vicinity of the Carbondale Mine fire.
 The major seams in the area include the Grassy seam, the New County seam, the Clark seam, the Dunmore Seam #1, the Dunmore Seam #2, and the Dunmore Seam #3.

 The temperature of the coal in the Carbondale mine fire ranges from 50 C to 290 C.

 The carbon monoxide concentration of the Carbondale mine fire ranges from nearly 0% to approximately 0.4%.
-The concentration of methane can be as high as 500 parts per million.
+The concentration of methane can be as high as 500 parts per million, although this represents the extreme case, and the average is much lower.

 By the mid-1950s, the Carbondale mine fire occupied an area of 120 acres and burned as far down as 100 ft.
 The top 40 ft in the area of the fire consisted of rock and wash.
 Below this, there were five or six coal seams ranging from 3 to 8 ft thick and interspersed with layers of slate and sand.
 The temperature of the fire was as high as 750 to 900 F; hot enough to melt the thermometers used to gauge the temperature.

 In the 1960s, the area of the fire was inhabited by 1300 people.